uwdata/latent-space-cartography/README.md

 npm run dev

 # install dependencies for the server
-# you may want to use tools like virtualenv to manange python deps ...
+# you'll want to run this inside a virtual environment like virtualenv ...
-pip install numpy scipy pyyaml h5py keras pillow matplotlib sklearn pip install flask-mysql Flask
+pip install -r requirements.txt

 # start the server
-python server.py
+npm run start
 ```

 4. Navigate to http://localhost:5000/#/ in your browser